 Security capabilities can be enhanced by using external certified cryptographic tools for creating digital signatures (sold separately).

-* — for the companies that intend to use QUIK server on managed service basis to connect to the Ukrainian exchanges, integration with solutions that use digital signature of certified Ukrainian providers is impossible due to the reasons that lie in the Russian and Ukrainian legislation.
+* — for companies that intend to use QUIK server as a managed service for access to Ukrainian exchanges, integration with solutions that use digital signature of certified Ukrainian providers is impossible due to Russian and Ukrainian legislation.

 - PIN, a number known only to the user,

-- token-key, a number that the token shows on its display.
+- A token-key, the number on the token’s display.

-The user must always keep his token secure.
+The user must always keep his token at hand.
 If the token is lost, the person who finds it cannot use the token since it is possible only with the user’s PIN.
-Similarly, if someone learns the PIN, he will not be able to use it without the token.
+Similarly, if someone learns its PIN, he will not be able to use it without the token.
 Moreover, the owner of the token can block it at any time.
 The token-key can be used only once for authentication.
 This precludes the possibility of re-using the key in case authentication details have been stolen by an intruder.